ys7yoo/BCS/README.md

 ### 1.1 Comment, comment, and more comment

 Before writng any block of code, wrie comments first.
 Check logics based on the commnents.
 See that you're not missing any step of your algorithm.

-Take time to consider different structures, data structures, or algorithm itself.
+Take time to consider alternative steps, data structures, or algorithms.

 When you are confident that this block would work, (only after that) you can write up actual code (C++, Python, Matlab, R, etc.).